 I may have really, royally screwed up.

-Yesterday, Miki and I had just finished a particularly spirited training session in the gym – hand-to-hand combat this time rather than our usual katanas – and he invited me back to his room to catch our breaths and share a cup of sake.
+Yesterday, Miki and I had just finished a particularly spirited training session in the gym – hand-to-hand combat this time rather than our usual katanas – and he invited me back to his room to catch our breaths and share a cold drink.

 Maybe it was the close contact of our bodies during our training match.
 Or maybe it was just being in close and private proximity to each other in his room with our blood already pumping and adrenaline already flowing.
 Whatever the reason, one thing just led to another and we ended up spending the afternoon making love in his room.

 I was initially thrilled that it happened.
 Miki is not just my favorite training partner; he's my best friend in the Crazy 88s.
 I've been attracted to him ever since I first met him during the closing days of the Council Wars.
 Sleeping with him is something I have fantasized about on more than one occasion.

 When I left his room later that evening and headed back to my own quarters, I was on the proverbial cloud nine.
 But now I'm feeling really edgy about it.
 Miki and I both know that sexual relations between members of the Crazy 88s are strictly forbidden.
 This infraction could conceivably get us both thrown out of the Crazy 88s if it gets out.